Thorium-Sim/Sapphire-Keyboard/README.md

 ```

 ## Known Issues
-It will typically throw an error if the system is started up for the first time with a
+* It will typically throw an error if the system is started up for the first time with a
 new client name change.
 Behavior with this error is unknown.
 To fix it, simply assign
 the client to a new simulator, and restart it.
 It should start working properly
 without any errors.
+* Changing the "Use SFX" or "Use Ambience" in the configuration requires a restarting of
+the program.
+These settings are only read once at startup.